MSIA/2021-msia423-Xu-Hao-project/README.md

 - nDCG

 ##### Business Metrics
 To measure the business impact, we can perform AB testing on two versions of the websites, one with the recommender deployed and one without.
 We can then compare the user engagement level, which can be measured by average time spent, number of pictures clicked etc.

-## Directory structure
+## Directory Structure

 ```
 ├── README.md                         <- You are here